 When a truck would arrive at 1am from the detention centers, they would be killed with farming implements one by one.
 Six people killed per hour.
 It took ten minutes per person.

 Ten people were assigned to dig and dispose of bodies in mass graves by spreading DDT powder to prevent odors and to kill any people that were still alive.
-They would slit open the belly and cover with DDT powder to prevent bad odors.
+They would slit open the belly and cover with DDT powder.

 The people sewed jewelry in the hems of their clothing.
 This evaded the killers.
 When the fields were discovered and bodies were floating up, gold started to appear.

 If food was taken for private eating, this was seen as the enemy.
-Another off belief is that money causes corruption, so money was eliminated.
+Another strange belief was that money caused corruption, so money was eliminated.
 The thinking was if one stopped money, one could stop corruption.
 If someone tried to escape the killing fields, they would be shot.

 They would kill by decapitation with a sugar palm and then watch them walk around without heads for about 25 feet.